 Power in The Tempest is never solitary.
 It does not reside securely within the individual, but rather circulates through what Jane Bennett calls "assemblages"-constellations of human and non-human actors whose entanglement gives rise to force, authority, and transformation.
-Only Postero I of the Lagrange and transformation whose entanglement gives rise to force, authority, and transformation may be postero I of the lagrange and transformation of the lagrange and transformation is larger to the solitary reveals itself less as omnipotent force than as a fragile choreography of tools, environments, and others-human and nonhuman alike.
+While Prospero is often read as the architect of the island's events, his sorcery reveals itself less as omnipotent force than as a fragile choreography of tools, environments, and othershuman and nonhuman alike.
 What seems at first glance to be solitary conjuration is in fact an elaborate assemblage of textual, elemental, and spectral collaborators.
 His power is never immanent; it is infrastructural.
 Jane Bennett's notion of distributed agency-where action is dispersed across human and nonhuman actants-renders Prospero not as a sovereign magician but as a node within a volatile mesh of dependencies.
 He is powerful only insofar as the materials of his magic remain loyal, legible, and intact.